youngkin/erl-web-zookeeper/README.md

 1. `$ ./rebar get-deps`
 2. `$ ./rebar compile`

+# Building an Erlang release
+## Rebar & reltool
+`rel/reltool.config` contains the directives that specify how the release is to be built.
+Create a tarball of `rel/ez` to create a distributable release that can be unzipped on the target machine.

+1. `$ ./rebar get-deps`
+2. `$ ./rebar clean compile`
+3. `$ ./rebar generate`

+The last step creates the release in `rel/ez`.
+When rebuilding a release it is best to remove the `ez` directory before running the above steps.

+## relx
+`relx.config` contains the directives that specify how the release is to be built using `relx`.
+This file is much simpler than the corresponding `rel/reltool.config` as it gets much of the dependency information from `src/ez.app.src`.

+1. `$ ./rebar get-deps`
+2. `$ ./rebar clean compile`
+3. `$ relx release tar`

+The last step, `relx release tar`, creates the release and creates the tarball for distribution.
+This saves a step over `reltool`.
+When rebuilding a release it is best to remove the `_rel` directory before running the above steps.

 # Running
 Before running the app you'll need to take a look at the src/ez.app.sr file.
 For example, the `{hosts, [...]}` tuple needs to be modified to point to the Zookeeper instance that supports the app.
 The values included